Is Watching TV in the Dark Bad for Your Eyes?

 Symptoms of Eye Strain

-Give your eyes a break from electronic devices.
+- Give your eyes a break from electronic devices.
 If you are watching a movie, look away from the screen every 30 minutes.
 Take a couple of minutes to look around the room and scan it.
-Do not focus on any single object, as this is making your eyes work when your goal is to let them rest.
-Or, close your eyes for a minute to allow them to get that bit of rest.
-These and other eye exercises will help prevent eye strain.
+Do not focus on any single object, as this will make your eyes work when your goal is to let them rest.
+Or, close your eyes for a minute for a quick recharge.
+Incorporating these, as well as other eye exercises, will help prevent eye strain.

 You can also try eye vitamins to reduce eye strain and strengthen your eyes.
-Eye vitamins, like the ones found in the Ocu-Plus Formula, really make a difference in strengthening your eyes, and therefore your vision.
+Eye vitamins, like the ones found in our Ocu-Plus Formula, can make a difference in strengthening your vision.
 Just like any other muscle in your body, you need to take care of the muscles around the eyes.
-Keep them healthy and strong and you’ll find your eyes won’t get tired as fast or easily!
+Doing what you can to reduce eye fatigue and strengthen your vision will help you to see comfortably, both at work and at play.

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!